1. Select a discrete app icon.

 It’s easy to connect mental health disorders in both adults and children (like depression and anxiety) to childhood trauma.
 But it turns out there are physical effects that can result from childhood trauma as well.
 Adults who experienced damaging childhoods are more likely to have chronic health problems such as heart disease, cancer, liver disease and chronic obstructive pulmonary disease, according to the CDC-Kaiser Permanente Adverse Childhood Experiences (ACEs) Study.
 The study found that the more adverse experiences people had as children, the more likely they were to have adverse outcomes as adults related to health, behavior and opportunity.

 Thankfully, positive coping strategies learned from a supportive caregiver can make all the difference in the world.

 Brian Martin knows all too well how exposure to abuse as a child can affect someone as an adult.
 A survivor of Childhood Domestic Violence (CDV), Martin formed the Childhood Domestic Violence Association after he realized how CDV was impacting his life.
 His goal was to help victims of CDV not just reach their full potential, but also inspire others to do the same

-While his book, Invincible: The 10 Lies You Learn Growing Up with Domestic Violence, and the Truths to Set You Free talks to the adult children who have lived through CDV, he acknowledges that the non-abusive, survivor parent also plays a part in helping stop the cycle.
-And, it’s never too early to start.
-Following, he lays the groundwork for breaking the cycle in three steps.
+While his book, Invincible: The 10 Lies You Learn Growing Up with Domestic Violence, and the Truths to Set You Free talks to the adult children who have lived through CDV, he acknowledges that the nonabusive, survivor-parent also plays a part in helping stop the cycle.
+Importantly, it’s never too early to start working to break the cycle of abuse.

 Step 1: Start the Conversation